fr-demo-org/fastrobot_demo_image_manager/README.md

-## CircleCI driving Packer to validate and refresh custom AMIs
+## CircleCI driving Packer to validate and update custom AMIs

 You need a standard image to base things on.
 Maybe one with some configuration management installed and pre-converged to improve later machine creation-till-ready delays which can slow